Boston Business Women

 Moloka’i by Allen Brennert

 What is your most recent WIN?
-How are you slaying it in your career or business?

-Growth.
-Rapid growth in the Covid world.
+Growth — rapid growth in the COVID world.

 What advice would you give to your younger self?